This Article Is About Government-Backed Loans Versus Conventional Mortgages

 - This loan program also has a maximum household income cap

-- Maximum allowable income form borrowers is capped at 115% of the median household income for the particular area
+- Maximum allowable income form borrowers are capped at 115% of the median household income for the particular area

-- Great benefit of USDA Mortgages is it offers 100% financing
+- The great benefit of USDA Mortgages is it offers 100% financing

 - Now down payment is required